Vyral/dani-antelo/_posts/2020-04-23-woman-to-woman-interview-with-houston-icon-bertie-simmons.md

 {% include youtube.html %}

-*As a sorrowful 10-year-old, Bertie Simmons swore she would fight for social justice here in Houston and across the nation.
-Today she shares a little bit of her story.*
+<p style="text-align:center">As a sorrowful 10-year-old, Bertie Simmons swore she would fight for social justice here in Houston and across the nation.
+Today she shares a little bit of her story.</p>

 I recently had the pleasure of sitting down with an iconic Houstonian: Dr. Bertie Simmons.
 After nearly 60 years of working as a trailblazing educator in the Houston Independent School District, Bertie published her memoir, “Whispers of Hope: The Story of My Life,” which incorporates previously written recollections of her impactful childhood friendship with a black girl in the Jim Crow South.